eigerco/nebula/app/pages/contracts/voting.md

 ### Creating Proposals

-And admin can create a proposal with the defaults.
+An admin can create a proposal with the defaults.
 * `id` - id of the proposal

 ```bash